ibm-cloud-docs/monitoring/agent/config_agent.md

     The container runs in detached mode.
 To see the container’s output, remove *-d*.
     {: note}

+4. Check that the Sysdig agent is running.
+Run the following command:

+    ```
+    docker ps -a
+    ```
+    {: codeblock}

+    The list of running containers is displayed.
+Check that a container with name `sysdig-agent` is listed.

+    To see the Sysdig agent logs, you can run the following command:

+    ```
+    docker logs sysdig-agent
+    ```
+    {: codeblock}

+    To look for erros, you can run the following command:

+    ```
+    docker logs sysdig-agent 2>&1 | grep "error"
+    ```
+    {: codeblock}

-## Configuring a Sysdig agent on a standard Kubernetes cluster
+## Deploying a Sysdig agent in a standard Kubernetes environment
 {: #config_agent_kube_std}

-### Configuring a Sysdig agent on a standard Kubernetes cluster by using a script
+### Deploying a Sysdig agent in a standard Kubernetes cluster by using a script
 {: #config_agent_kube_script}

 In order to use this script, you must have a minimum of `Viewer` and `Manager` IAM permissions assigned for the Kubernetes cluster.